-Prereq.
+Prereg.
 Shorthand I. II.
 III.

-A systematic development of business vocabulary to prepare the student for work as either a medical secretary, a legal secretary, or a business/industrial secretary.
-Development of high speed in these areas through the use of shortcuts and high frequency brief forms and derivatives.
-The student will have a choice of his area of specialization.
+A systematic development of business vocabulary to prepare the student to work at high speeds in shorthand.
+The use of shortcuts and high frequency brief forms and derivatives will be emphasized.

 ExST 0215 - Advanced Shorthand Speedbuilding (1)